-For example, Figure shows an expansion of the Maintenance state from Figure.
-Maintenance is decomposed into two concurrent substates, Testing and Commanding, shown by nesting them in the Maintenance state but separating them from one another with a dashed line.
+For example, Figure shows an expansion of the Maintenance state from Figure .Maintenance is decomposed into two concurrent substates, Testing and Commanding, shown by nesting them in the Maintenance state but separating them from one another with a dashed line.
 Each of these concurrent substates is further decomposed into sequential substates.
 When control passes from the Idle to the Maintenance state, control then forks to two concurrent flows• the enclosing object will be in the Testing state and the Commanding state.
-Furthermore, while in the Commanding state, the enclosing object will be in the Waiting or the Command state.
+Furthermore, while in the Commanding state, the enclosing object will be in the state.
+When both nested state machines reach their final state, control from the two concurrent substates joins back into one flow.